What is an Alternative Racing Event?

 - provide a principal’s indemnity or interested party notation that names the Club and “the Racing Queensland Board (trading as Racing Queensland)”.

-Please contact Club Licensing on (07) 3869 9424 or at firstname.lastname@example.org by no later than 8 September 2017 if you wish to provide comments on the new process for the approval of Alternative Racing Events or if you require any further information.
+Please contact Club Licensing on (07) 3869 9424 or email firstname.lastname@example.org if you require any further information